-As is to be expected, the Tibetan Mastiff will go insane with unused energy if he’s trapped in the house all day.
+As you might expect, the Tibetan Mastiff will go insane with unused energy if he’s trapped in the house all day.

 You don’t need to take him for a mile run twice a day, but an average level of exercise will suffice.

-As you should expect he won’t do well in smaller living spaces, like apartments, and they hate the heat.
+As you should expect, he won’t do well in smaller living spaces, like apartments. they also hate the heat.

 It’s also important that you don’t over-exercise your Tibetan Mastiff while he’s still a puppy.
-He actually needs the excess weight and energy that will help his bones grow stronger.
+He actually needs that excess weight to help his bones grow stronger.